Adventures in Sourcing: Pink Salt from Peru's Sacred Valley

 Salt of the Earth Co.'s salt comes straight from the salt pans to us, with zero processing or additives, so the grains come in all shapes and sizes (unlike Himalayan pink salt which is usually mined in blocks and then broken down to consistently sized grains).
 The next time you enjoy one of our coconut mylk chocolate bars with salt, take a look at the salt grains - every one is completely unique.

 P.S. - Jason tells us that Salinas de Maras salt tastes amazing in everything - especially when added to a classic s’more.
-Try toasting some up yourself with our Dark & Salty dark chocolate bar
+Try toasting some up yourself with our Dark & Salty dark chocolate bar!

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.